 The 77th Street underpass will connect 77th Street east and west of Trunk Highway (TH) 77 (Cedar Avenue) to eliminate a gap in the minor reliever network.
 The project will connect Bloomington and Longfellow Avenues and address regional traffic issues on the I-494 corridor through Richfield and Bloomington.

 To preserve the base life of the asphalt roads by implementing an accelerated mill and overlay program because Richfield roads are 20 years past their expected life.

-Concrete curb and gutter and manhole/catch basin work will take place each year previous to that areas mill and overlay.
+Concrete curb and gutter and manhole/catch basin work took place each year previous to that areas mill and overlay.

 6 years, 2015-2020

 Estimated cost of $20M will be funded through franchise fees.

 Visit the Sweet Streets Facebook page for updates and pictures.

 6-Year Accelerated Mill & Overlay Map